-There are no longer district and local chairs, instead we created an NCDHM advisory group on PDA’s Social Network and is
+There are no longer district and local chairs, instead we created an NCDHM volunteer group on PDA’s Social Network and is

 open to all interested members.
-The advisory group will play
+The volunteer group will play

 an integral role in the statewide poster contest and is responsible for